PyThaiNLP/pythainlp/CONTRIBUTING.md

 ### Pull Request

-We use the famous [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) to manage our branches.
+- We use the famous [gitflow](http://nvie.com/posts/a-successful-git-branching-model/)
+to manage our branches.

-When you do pull request on GitHub, Travis CI and AppVeyor will run tests and several checks automatically.
+- When you do pull request on GitHub, Travis CI and AppVeyor will run tests and several checks automatically.
 Click the "Details" link at the end of each check to see what needs to be fixed.

 ## Documentation

-We use [Sphinx](https://www.sphinx-doc.org/en/master/) to generate API document automatically from "docstring" comments in source code.
+- We use [Sphinx](https://www.sphinx-doc.org/en/master/) to generate API document automatically from "docstring" comments in source code.
 This means the comment section in the source code is important for the quality of documentation.

-A docstring should start with one summary line, ended with a full stop (period), then followed by a blank line before start new paragraph.
+- A docstring should start with one summary line, ended the line with a full stop (period), then followed by a blank line before the start new paragraph.

 ## Testing